-A major aim of our current research is to define the conformational transitions that proteins undergo during the different stages of their life cycle - biosynthesis, folding, localisation, assembly and degradation - and how they are guided by the cellular machinery.
-Due to their modular architecture and Slinky spring-like shapes, it is proposed that repeat arrays utilise much more dynamic and elastic modes of action.
-For example: stretching and contraction motions to regulate the activity of a bound enzyme; reversible nanosprings to operate ion channels; proteins that wrap around their cargoes to transport them between the nucleus and cytoplasm.
+One aim of our current research is to define the conformational transitions that repeat proteins undergo during the different stages of their life cycle - biosynthesis, folding, localisation, assembly and degradation - and how they are guided by the cellular machinery.
+Due to their modular architecture and Slinky spring-like shapes, it is proposed that repeat arrays utilise much more dynamic and elastic modes of action than globular proteins.
+For example: stretching and contraction motions to regulate the activity of a bound enzyme; acting as reversible nanosprings to operate ion channels; proteins that wrap around their cargoes to transport them between the nucleus and cytoplasm.

 Our group and others have shown that the simple modular, one-dimensional-like architecture of tandem repeat proteins gives them distinctive properties compared with globular proteins and makes it uniquely straightforward to map the energetics of their structures and to rationally redesign their stability, folding and molecular recognition.
 This class of proteins is thus an exceptionally sensitive and versatile tool that we are now in a position to exploit to dissect otherwise intractable cellular mechanisms.